SamChou19815/website/packages/samlang/docs/architecture.md

 ## Program Logic Flow

-To produce a source set (defined by `sconfig.json`) into an optimized compiled native program, the SAMLANG CLI performs following computation in order:
+To produce a source set (defined by `sconfig.json`) into an optimized compiled native program, the samlang CLI performs following computation in order:

 1. `samlang-cli` collects all sources specified by `sconfig.json` and stores a mapping from `ModuleReference` to source code in `String` (`Map<ModuleReference, String>`).